danielvdh24/productivity-frameworks/README.md

 ---

 ### Data Analysis
-To run the analysis scripts, ensure you have Python 3.9+, Git, and Git Bash installed, along with the following Python packages:
+To run the analysis scripts, ensure you have Python, Git, and Git Bash installed, along with the following Python packages:
 - `pandas`, `numpy`, `scikit-learn`, `openpyxl`, `beautifulsoup4`, `gitstats`

 1. Unzip the exported .tar.gz GitLab project file and navigate to the inner directory